Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Identifiability and Counterexamples

 One might understandably argue that the rank 1 assumption in the previous theorem is restrictive.
-Perhaps surprisingly, though, the condition can be seen to be sharp.
-We construct a series of counterexamples below, demonstrating how badly identifiability can fail with higher ranks (even rank 2).
-These illustrate that the situation cannot be rectified at a genuinely nonparametric level, not even by assuming specific classes of models on the synchronised processes (such as splines or trigonometric functions) or imposing qualitative non-parametric constraints, e.g., roughness penalties, Sobolev norm bounds or rank restrictions on the warp maps (or combinations of these).
-It looks as though, if one wishes to maintain identifiability at a genuinely non-parametric level, a rank 1 assumptions is \emph{essentially necessary}.
+Perhaps surprisingly, though, the condition can be seen to be rather sharp.
+We construct a series of counterexamples, demonstrating how unstable identifiability is to higher ranks (even rank 2).
+These illustrate that the situation cannot be rectified at a genuinely nonparametric level, e.g. by assuming specific classes of models on the synchronised processes (such as splines or trigonometric functions); or by imposing qualitative non-parametric constraints, such as roughness penalties, Sobolev norm bounds or rank restrictions on the warp maps (or combinations of these).